 The Bible is clear that it was God’s will that Jesus died but it also says that the Jewish people were responsible for his death (that they chose it as well).
 In Gethsemane, Jesus also seems to indicate that he had a choice.
 Although it was his father’s will, his father didn’t make him go to the cross.

 I can’t possibly imagine the way that God works his purposes out but I do believe that he is at work in this world working out his plan of restoration and salvation.

 Romans 8.29 says ‘For those God foreknew he also predestined to be conformed to the image of his Son’.
-Is this verse trying to explain the mysterious link between God’s foreknowledge of everything that will happen and his will?
-Does God’s predestination only work in partnership with his foreknowledge of our choices and of everything that will happen?
+Is this verse trying to explain the mysterious link between God’s foreknowledge of everything that will happen and the working out of his will?
+Is it possible that God’s predestination only works itself out in partnership with his foreknowledge of our choices and of everything that will happen?

 Have you ever wondered why Jesus was supposed to be born in Bethlehem?

 In Joseph and Mary’s day Bethlehem was a pretty unimportant place but King David had been born there hundreds of years earlier and so it was regarded by the Jews as special.